tektoncd/triggers/examples/github/README.md

 ### Try it out locally:

-1. To create the GitHub trigger and all related resources, run:
+1. To create the GitHub trigger and all related resources, run

    ```bash
    kubectl apply -f examples/github/